 Anyone who wishes to try to recover this image can use the original film scan in TIFF format (189 MB) available on Asu.edu.

 Despite these mistakes, the astronauts managed to bring back a good number of correct shots.
 How could they achieve this result on the first attempt?
 First of all, theirs were not the first photographs taken on the lunar surface: automatic probes had already sent back pictures of their landing sites.
 Therefore the lighting conditions of the Moon were known in advance and correct exposure settings were computed before leaving Earth.
 On the Moon, moreover, there were no clouds or haze that could alter the lighting.

 The astronauts had also been trained for photography and were accustomed to composing their pictures simply by sighting along the camera’s longitudinal axis, without using a viewfinder.
-Their cameras had wide-angle lenses that had a broad viewing field and therefore didn’t require very precise aiming.
+Their cameras almost always had wide-angle lenses that had a broad viewing field and therefore didn’t require very precise aiming.

 The bright daylight also reduced focus problems by allowing to close the diaphragm of the camera, producing a great depth of field (range of distances that are in focus), which reduced the need for exact focusing of every photograph.